Darian DeVries named basketball coach at West Virginia after 6 seasons at Drake

 DeVries played for four seasons as a guard under Eldon Miller at Northern Iowa.

-Drake announced Sunday night it will start an immediate search for its next coach.
+Drake announced it will start an immediate search for its next coach.

 “The litmus test for any employee that departs a place of employment is, ‘Did they leave it better than they found it?’”
 Drake athletic director Brian Hardin said in a statement.
 “It is easy to say that Darian DeVries has left our men’s basketball program and our athletics department in incredible positions thanks to his six years at Drake.